What is a Limbing Axe? Design Features and Uses

 Limbing Axe Examples

-There are plenty of limbing axes that are available on the market at the moment.
+Plenty of limbing axes are available on the market at the moment.
 You can pick from this list and be confident that you are getting a high quality axe that will get the job done and last for years to come.

 What is the difference between a limbing axe and a splitting axe?